-- Graduation Rate: 88% of full-time students graduate from Richmond within six years - Loan Default Rate: 1.3% of students who borrowed at Richmond defaulted on their loan; the national average is 11.5% - Median Borrowing: 40% of the 2017 graduating class borrowed a federal loan during their enrollment at Richmond.
-The median federal loan amount was \$24,250.
-The Federal loan payment for this amount over a ten year repayment period is approximately \$255 per month.
+- Graduation Rate: 89% of full-time students graduate from Richmond within six years; 85% graduate within four years. - Loan Default Rate: 1.2% of students who borrowed at Richmond defaulted on their loan; the national average is 9.7% - Median Borrowing: 41% of the 2020 graduating class borrowed a federal loan during their enrollment at Richmond.
+The median federal loan amount at graduation was \$24,539.
+The Federal loan payment for this amount over a ten year repayment period is approximately \$270 per month.